 - 6. Thirty minutes before you plan to roast the pork, position a rack in the lower third of the oven.
 Preheat the oven to 450°F (230°C).

-- 7. Roast the pork for 15 minutes.
+- 7. Roast the crown roast for 15 minutes.
 Lower the oven temperature to 325°F (160°C) and continue roasting the meat for 1 hour.
 Check the temperature of the crown roast.
-The pork is done when an instant-read thermometer inserted into the thickest part not touching bone registers 145° to 150°F (63° to 66°C).
-(A 9-pound roast should take about 1 3/4 hours to reach 145°F [63°C]).
+The crown roast is done when an instant-read thermometer inserted into the thickest part not touching bone registers 145° to 150°F (63° to 66°C).
+(A 9-pound crown roast should take about 1 3/4 hours to reach 145°F [63°C]).
 Keep in mind that the temperature of the meat will increase another 5° to 10°F as the meat rests before carving.
 Let the meat rest, tented with foil, for 20 minutes to allow the juices to set.

-- 8. To serve, place the crown roast on a warmed platter so the rib bones face upward.
+- 8. Place the pork crown roast on a warmed platter so the rib bones face upward.
 Fill the cavity with the wild rice and scatter the remaining wild rice around the base of the roast.
-Alternatively, serve the wild rice or the bread stuffing on the side, or place the roast on a bed of herbs and fill the cavity with a bouquet of the same herbs.
+Alternatively, serve the wild rice or the bread stuffing on the side, or place the crown roast on a bed of herbs and fill the cavity with a bouquet of the same herbs.
 To carve the roast, use a carving fork to steady the roast and cut between the rib bones to separate the chops.
 Serve 1 or 2 chops per person.